 Gogolin earned an associate's degree in horticulture from Kent State University in 1998.
 She is a horticulturist at The Holden Arboretum and is responsible for the Arlene and Arthur S. Holden Jr. Butterfly Garden.

 Tour the Arlene and Arthur S. Holden Jr. Butterfly Garden to learn all about the best plants, cultural methods and design principals to attract butterflies, hummingbirds and bees to your garden.
 This program is only offered at Holden during the months of June through September and takes place entirely in the garden.

-the University of Delaware and received her undergraduate degree in environmental science from the University of
+from the University of Delaware and received her undergraduate degree in

-be presented.
+This presentation complete with hand’s-on activities is designed for adults who want to be a companion in their child’s exploration of the natural world.
+Techniques and activities that encourage children to discover the world around them will be presented.
 The focus will be on why it is more important to appreciate what is seen, than to know its scientific name.

 This interesting presentation reveals how geology, glacial activity, human history, and ecological interactions shape Ohio's forests.
 Past and present forest types across Ohio as well as Holden's current dominant forest types and the plants and animals associated with these forests will be highlighted.